shauryagoel/Image-Splice-Detection/README.md

-# Image Splice Detection
+# Image Splice Detection using EXIF metadata
-This projects localises the spliced portion present in images.
+This projects localises the spliced portion present in images using EXIF metadata.
 It is an implementation of https://arxiv.org/pdf/1805.04096.pdf.

 ![combined_models](https://user-images.githubusercontent.com/23395833/82658838-59b60900-9c45-11ea-9435-4cb75854a26c.png)
 This is the architecture used in the paper.